mvonballmo/CSharpHandbook/2_Design_Guide.md

 * Be as stingy as possible when making methods public; smaller APIs are easier to understand.
 * If another assembly needs a type to be public, consider whether that type could not remain internalized if the API were higher-level.
 Use the Object Browser to examine the public API.
 * To this end, frameworks that are logically split into multiple assemblies can use the `InternalsVisibleTo` attributes to make “friend assemblies” and avoid making elements public.
-Given three assemblies, `Quino`, `QuinoWinform` and `QuinoWeb` (of which a standard Windows application would include only the first two), the `Quino` assembly can make its internals visible to `QuinoWinform`
+Given three assemblies, `Quino`, `QuinoWinform` and `QuinoWeb` (of which a standard Windows application would include only the first two), the `Quino` assembly can make its internals visible to `QuinoWinform`.

+<a name="footnote_1">[1]</a> One exception to this rather strictly enforced rule is for classes that simply cannot be abstract.
+This will be the case for user-interface components that interact with a visual designer.
+The Visual Studio designer, for example, requires that all components be non-abstract and include a default constructor in order to be used.
+In these cases, empty virtual methods that throw a `NotImplementedException` are the only alternative.
+If you must use such a method, include a comment explaining the reason.

+<a name="footnote_2">[2]</a> The spec# project at Microsoft Research provides an integration of Design-By-Contract mechanisms into the C# language; at some point in the future, this may be worthwhile to include.